pmwalton/Treasury-Bills/README.md

 # Treasury-Bills
-Our main project for George Hall's Independent Study
+Our main project for our independent study with George Hall